Submit a Benefits Claim

-If you have provided Great-West Life with your banking information, reimbursement will be directly deposited into your bank account and you will receive an email confirmation that your claim statement is available to view and download on GroupNet.
+If you have provided Great-West Life with your banking information, they will deposit your reimbursement into your bank account.
+You will also receive an email confirmation that your claim statement is available to view and download on GroupNet.
 You can set up banking information on the Great-West Life website.
-Learn how to sign up for GroupNet for Plan Members and Direct Deposit.
 If you are not set up for direct deposit, you will receive a cheque in the mail.

-All plan members are required to sign up for PharmaCare to assist with prescription coverage, limiting the impact on your lifetime maximum.
-In addition, some high-cost drugs will require you to complete a Special Authority Request Form (HTML) before you can be reimbursed.
+All plan members must sign up for PharmaCare to assist with prescription coverage.
+This limits the impact on your lifetime maximum.
+For some high-cost drugs you need to complete a Special Authority Request Form (HTML) before you can be reimbursed.

-If you are using Pay Direct, any portion of your expenses that are not covered can be claimed against your Health Spending Account (HSA).
-Complete the form (available April 1) and submit with your receipt(s).
+If you are using Pay Direct, any part of your expenses that are not covered can be claimed against your Health Spending Account (HSA).
+Complete the form and submit with your receipt(s).

 If you are making an online claim through GroupNet, you can claim any unpaid balances to your HSA.

-If you are mailing in your claim, complete the Health Claim Form and include your receipts and check off that you would like to apply any unpaid balance(s) to your HSA.
+To mail in your claim, complete the Health Claim Form and include your receipts.
+Check off that you would like to apply any unpaid balance(s) to your HSA.

-You must submit claims for eligible medical expenses to your extended health and dental plan first and then to any other plans (if applicable) prior to claiming from your HSA.
+You must submit claims for eligible medical expenses to your extended health and dental plan and then to any other plans before to claiming from your HSA.

-The deadline for claiming from the HSA is February 28, following the year that you obtained the service.
+The HSA Claim deadline is February 28, following the year that you obtained the service.
 Late claims will not be accepted.

 Insurance companies follow the guidelines below to determine which plan pays first and how benefits are calculated.

 If the expense is for you, claim first under your own plan.
-Great-West Life will provide you with an explanation of benefits statement, which you can send to your spouse's insurance company.
+Great-West Life will provide an explanation of benefits statement.
+Send this statement to your spouse's insurance company.

 Your spouse's claims

-If the expenses are for your spouse and your spouse is covered under another plan, you must submit the claim to their plan first.
+If the expenses are for your spouse and they are covered under another plan, you must submit the claim to their plan first.

-Claims for children should first be submitted to the plan that covers the spouse whose birthday falls earlier in the calendar year (for example, if your birthday falls in February and your spouse's falls in June, submit your children's claim to your plan first).
+Submit claims for children first to the plan that covers the spouse whose birthday falls earlier in the calendar year (for example, if your birthday falls in February and your spouse's falls in June, submit your children's claim to your plan first).

-Any part of the claim not covered under the first plan can then be submitted to the other spouse's plan along with the explanation of benefits statement.
+You can submit any part of the claim not covered under the first plan to the other spouse's plan along with the explanation of benefits statement.

 A retiree plan will always pay after any group plan that covers you as an employee.

-- Ensure that you have added your spouse's plan information to your record in GroupNet.
-You can then submit your claim to both plans at the same time by showing the ID cards at any service provider who offers Pay Direct, such as the pharmacy, paramedical services, and optometrist/optical offices.
-If your spouse's plan does not offer Pay Direct, you must submit to their plan separately along with the explanation of benefits statement (which you receive after submitting to your plan)
+- If your spouse's plan does not offer Pay Direct, you must submit to their plan separately along with the explanation of benefits statement (which you receive after submitting to your plan)

-- Otherwise, you will submit to your plan first online through GroupNet or by mailing Great-West Life a paper Great-West Life form (available April 1).
+- Otherwise, submit to your plan first online through GroupNet or by mailing Great-West Life a paper Great-West Life form.
 Great-West Life will send you an explanation of benefits statement which you will then submit to the other insurance company.